 The 19.13 mile trail begins at Falls Park and loops around the city.
 Walk, jog, bike, or rollerblade your way along the Big Sioux River as it flows through Sioux Falls.
 The River Greenway offers a paved bike trail that winds through scenic urban and wildlife areas.
 The trails are maintained in the winter as well, so enjoy a nice crisp winter walk for year-round outdoor enjoyment.

 From mid-November to the mid-January each year, Falls Park becomes a spectacular "Winter Wonderland" with breathtaking lights throughout the entire park.
 Don't miss this enchanting winter attraction.
-Click here for more information about Winter Wonderland at Falls Park and the 2014 12th Annual Winter Wonderland Kick-off Event.
+Click here for more information about Winter Wonderland at Falls Park going on through January 11, 2015.

 Monarch of the Plains Statue